hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

 # Add new model and API endpoints

-This guide aims to enable python developers with little or no django experience to be able to add django models and API endpoints to the project.
+This guide aims to enable developers with little or no django experience to add django models and API endpoints to the project.
+Most code examples are followed by detailed explanations.

-First, we identify an issue to work on from the [Onboarding page](https://github.com/hackforla/peopledepot/wiki/Developer-Onboarding).
-Let's say we want to work on the [recurring_event issue](https://github.com/hackforla/peopledepot/issues/14).
-Then, we follow the this guide.
+The developer will have exposure to the following in this document:

+- python
+- django
+- django rest framework
+- relational database through the Django ORM (object-relational mapper)
+- data types
+- object-oriented concepts (object, inheritance, composition)
+- unit testing
+- API design
+- command line

+This guide assumes the developer has followed the [contributing doc](https://github.com/hackforla/peopledepot/blob/main/docs/CONTRIBUTING.md#310-push-to-upstream-origin-aka-your-fork) up to section 3.2 and have created a local branch to work on this.
+The development server would be already running in the background and will automatically apply the changes when we save the files.

+We will choose the [recurring_event issue](https://github.com/hackforla/peopledepot/issues/14) as an example.
+Our goal is to create a database table and an API that a client can use to work with the data.
+The work is split into 3 testable components: the model, the admin site, and the API

+Let's start!

+## The model

-## Add the model in django
+### Add the model in django

 ```python
 class RecurringEvent(AbstractBaseModel):